 - About 10 minutes before removing the dough from the fridge preheat the oven to 350F and line a baking tray with parchment paper.

 - Remove the dough from the fridge and use a cookie scoop to scoop out 10 evenly sized cookies.
 Roll each cookie dough ball between your palms to form a round ball.
-Then, roll each ball in a bowl with the 2 Tbsp of sugar that was set aside so that each dough ball is coated in sugar.
+Then, roll each ball in a bowl with the 2 tablespoon of sugar that was set aside so that each dough ball is coated in sugar.

 - Place the spiced cookie dough balls onto the baking sheet.
 Then, slightly press each dough ball down with your palm.